studiouniverse/axease/README.md

         }]
       });

-Finally, make sure you start the logic tick by running _$.start().
-Ideally, do this when you are happy all your screen animation objects have been pushed, and your assets have loaded.
+Finally, make sure you start the update tick by running _$.start().
+Ideally, do this when you are happy all your screen animation objects have been pushed, and your assets have finished loading.

     function onload() {
       // Your animations here